KuleszIB/Global_Terrorism/README.md

 * libraries i.a. pandas, pyplot, numpy, seaborn

 ## Setup
 To run this project , save it ("Global_Terrorism_Database_Project.ipynb") on your computer.
 The most important thing is to install mentioned environment from https://www.anaconda.com/distribution/.
-Download data sets, Global Terrorism Database from https://www.kaggle.com/START-UMD/gtd and Happiness Index Database from https://www.kaggle.com/unsdsn/world-happiness or use samples available (globalterrorismdb_0718dist.csv, 2016.csv) in repository.
+Download data sets, Global Terrorism Database from https://www.kaggle.com/START-UMD/gtd and Happiness Index Database from https://www.kaggle.com/unsdsn/world-happiness or use samples (globalterrorismdb_0718dist.csv, 2016.csv) available  in the repository.

 Open jupyter notebook through anaconda and choose the project.
 Wait for the file will be loaded and click Kernel and then Restart & Run All.